-It may be explained here that outside the present producing area test wells are drilled, not primarily for production but in order to secure vital data.
-These tests are known as Fields extensions.
+It may be explained that in areas outside the present producing area test wells are drilled, not primarily for production but in order to secure vital data.
+These areas are known as Fields extensions.
 From the above investigations valuable information has been obtained as to the migration of oil.
-The evidence points to the conclusion that, with the exception of one extension area recently proved where the porosity of the limestone is definitely low, the oil from the extension areas is migrating to the producing areas and that Fields extensions are being satisfactorily drained by wells at present on production.
+The evidence points to the conclusion that the oil from the extension areas is migrating to the producing areas and that Fields extensions are being satisfactorily drained by wells at present on production.
 Intercommunication between wells as far apart as ten miles has been proved by study of the pressures.
-The excellent migration which exists over the whole field, between area and area, must, therefore, be due to the existence of channel connections in the mother limestone rock, of such number and magnitude, that, at the present rate of production in Fields, and at the consequent velocity of migration of the oil, gravity alone is able to overcome the forces of friction, capillarity and surface tension which tend to impede migration.
+The excellent migration which exists over the whole field, between area and area, must therefore, be due to the existence of channel connections in the mother limestone rock, of such number and magnitude, that, at the present rate of production in Fields, and at the consequent velocity of migration of the oil, gravity alone is able to overcome the forces of friction, capillarity and surface tension which tend to impede migration.